digital-codes/datencafe/README.md

 #### Node Types

 To date (April 2023, tag 0.3x), the following elements are considered to be implmented.
-Only all (small but usefull) subset is available yet.
+Only a (small but usefull) subset is available yet.

   * Data Access
     * Load from Server